rzubek/mies/README.md

     title:          I'm afraid I can't do that
     author:         HAL 9000
     description:    The Blog of HAL 9000

+    # to use google analytics, uncomment this and replace with your tracking id:
+    # gtag:           UA-1234-1
 ```

 Most of the visual customization is done via theming.
 This repo comes with two sample themes, which you can modify by changing the path for the `themefile` entry: